Columbus Community Hospital

 High-performance training groups are for athletes in junior high, high school and college.
 Athletes will receive individualized training based off baseline evaluations.

-Current session - Fall session 2
+Current session - Winter session 2

 • Junior high: 4:30-5:30 p.m.